Motive Power Techniques - Truck and Coach Repair

 - Ten (10) additional marks are added to each Advanced level, OAC, U, U/C, and post-secondary course used in the calculation of the academic strength.

 - A sound mathematical and English background is important for success in this program and is considered during the admission selection process.
-Minimum cut-offs apply.
+Minimum academic requirements may apply.

-- Students are required to provide their own CSA-approved footwear, safety glasses, and specified hand tools.
+- Students are required to provide their own CSA-approved footwear (Omega symbol recommended), safety glasses, and specified hand tools.
 The College provides all other tools required.
 The list of required tools is provided to students at the start of the program.
 Conestoga College Motive Power coveralls are mandatory in all Motive Power post-secondary programs and will be available for purchase at orientation.

 Tuition & Fees

 Tuition fee details for the 2019-2020 year are listed below.
+Fees for the next academic year are unavailable at this time.
 Books and supplies are additional.

 |Description||Fall 2019||Winter 2020|

 |Program Supply Fee||$149.84||$0.00|

 |CSI Advocacy Fee||$12.50||$12.50|